w3c/wcag3/guidelines/groups/input-operation/physical-or-cognitive-effort-when-using-keyboard/keyboard-effort-comparable.md

 - A review has been conducted and changes made (when necessary) to ensure that there is minimal difference between the number of input commands required when using the :term[keyboard interface] only and the number of commands when using other input modalities.

 :::note
-Other input modalities include :term[pointing devices], voice and speech recognition, :term[gesture], :term[camera input], and any other means of input or control.
+Other input modalities include :term[pointing devices], voice and speech recognition, :term[gesture], camera, and any other means of input or control.
 :::

 ::assertion-required